The Springettsbury Traffic Unit

 Given that a pick-up truck already had an Arrow Board, we opted for a Message Board.
 This is 40" x 70" (the larger size) and can store an inventory of up to 99 messages.
 We did lots of brainstorming, and have come up with over 50 messages so far that have been programmed into the system.
 The system can also do limited graphics - think of a drawing 24 dots high by 40 dots wide and you get the idea as to the limitations.
 At a recent Township event, we had the sign state "PARKING LOT FULL / DROP-OFF ONLY".
 Compared to previous years, only a tiny fraction of people stopped for information at the Traffic Control Point.
 At a recently back-logged crash, the message sign was set for "CRASH AHEAD / STOPPED TRAFFIC AHEAD".
 We only had one near miss in the backlog, which was obscured by a curve.
 The Message Board's been a great success!

-Two periscope floodlights were added with power provided from an inverter.
+Two periscope floodlights were added with power provided from an inverter (the inverter did not do well and was later replaced by an on-board gas generator).
 The "periscope floods" can raise about 3 1/2 feet from the rooftop, and can swivel to any direction.
 Two separate tri-pod lights, 12' tall, were also purchased, with choice of power from the truck through extension cords, or from individual small generators.
 Even though we're primarily suburban, some areas of the Township can get awfully dark, especially if the power's out...

 The usual minor stuff was added, and the vehicle went into service - a year and a half after being first approved.
 Four months of that was a denial of permission to use the completed truck because no one wanted to give the "go-ahead".
 Incredible.